the Creative Commons Attribution 4.0 License.

 2.10 Base-case parameter values

 The base-case parameter values follow de Vries (1994) and Bogaart et al. (2003), who modelled stream network and landscape evolution of the southern Netherlands under alternating glacial and interglacial conditions.
 Here, the parameters that represent present-day (interglacial) conditions are used.
 The base-case parameters are listed in Table 1.
-In contrast to the relatively high value for porosity of 0.4 used by Bogaart et al. (2003), a value of 0.2 is used here, which more closely follows values observed in areas covered by fluvial and aeolian sediments in the southern Netherlands (de Vries1994).
-The base-case value for transmissivity is 1×10-2 m2 s−1, which is based on values that range from 0.012 to 0.03 m2 s−1 reported by de Vries (1994).
-The initial slope value of 5×10-4m m−1 is equal to the average stream gradient in the southern Netherlands.
+In contrast to the relatively high value for porosity of 0.4 used by Bogaart et al. (2003), a value of 0.2 is used here, which more closely follows values observed in areas covered by fluvial and aeolian sediments in the southern Netherlands (de Vries, 1994).
+The base-case value for transmissivity is m2 s−1, which is based on values that range from 0.012 to 0.03 m2 s−1 reported by de Vries (1994).
+The initial slope value of m m−1 is equal to the average stream gradient in the southern Netherlands.

 The value of the sediment transport coefficient reported by Bogaart et al. (2003) was based on the theoretical Einstein–Brown equation.
 Here, the value of this parameter is based on an analysis of alluvial sediment discharge data by Brownlie (1981), as reported by Lammers and Bledsoe (2018).
 Following the sediment discharge equation (Eq.
 27), the sediment transport coefficient (kf) can be expressed as

 The compilation of total sediment discharge from flume experiments and field observations by Brownlie (1981), as reported by Lammers and Bledsoe (2018), contains n=1463 data points for which sediment discharge (qs), water discharge (qw) and stream slope (S) are known.
 Following Bogaart et al. (2003), the coefficients n and m are set to values of 1.8 and 2.1 respectively.
 Inserting these values into Eq.
 (40) allows kf to be calculated for each of the 1463 data points.
 The calculated distribution of kf using Eq.
 (40) is shown in Fig. 9.
-Comparison of the measured sediment discharge values and the denominator (qwmSn) in Eq.
-(40) shows that there is a reasonable correlation of the term qwmSn with the sediment discharge rate.
+Comparison of the measured sediment discharge values and the denominator () in Eq.
+(40) shows that there is a reasonable correlation of the term with the sediment discharge rate.
 When using the median value of kf=103.1 to predict sediment discharge, the coefficient of determination for log-transformed values of sediment discharge equals 0.62.
 The median value of kf=103.1 was used as the base-case parameter value for the model experiments shown in this study.
-Note that more complex sediment transport equations that consider sediment grain size and transport thresholds yield a closer fit to the data (Lammers and Bledsoe2018).
+Note that more complex sediment transport equations that consider sediment grain size and transport thresholds yield a closer fit to the data (Lammers and Bledsoe, 2018).
 However, these equations were not implemented in this study to keep the calculation of sediment discharge for individual discharge events (Eq.
 34) mathematically tractable.

-Bogaart et al. (2003)Bogaart et al. (2003)de Vries (1994)de Vries (1994)de Vries (1994)van den Berg (1995)van den Berg (1995)de Vries (1994)de Vries (1994)Bogaart et al. (2003)Brownlie (1981)Lammers and Bledsoe (2018)Bogaart et al. (2003)Bogaart et al. (2003)Bogaart et al. (2003)
+Bogaart et al. (2003)Bogaart et al. (2003)de Vries (1994)de Vries (1994)de Vries (1994)van den Berg (1995)van den Berg (1995)de Vries (1994)de Vries (1994)Bogaart et al. (2003)Brownlie (1981)Lammers and Bledsoe (2018)Bogaart et al. (2003)Bogaart et al. (2003)Bogaart et al. (2003)2.11 Model sensitivity analyses

 To explore the role of groundwater flow in erosion, a series of model experiments were conducted with different values for transmissivity and specific yield.
 To compare the effects of changes in groundwater flow with climate and erosion parameters, an additional set of experiments was conducted with different values for total precipitation (Pt), hillslope diffusion coefficient (Kd), sediment transport coefficient (kf) and base-level change (U).
 These values are listed in Table 2.

 The range of variation in the hillslope diffusion coefficient was based on Richardson et al. (2019).
 There is no large compilation of transmissivity data available.
-Models and data of the permeability of unconsolidated sediments (Gleeson et al.2011; Luijendijk and Gleeson2015) and a hydrologically active layer of approximately 100 m (Gleeson et al.2016; Jasechko et al.2017) suggest a variation of approximately 10−7 to 10−1m2 s−1.
-Here, a smaller range of values is evaluated (10−4 to 10−1m) because, for the relatively low-relief landscape that was studied, lower values of transmissivity result in drainage densities that are fully controlled by the initial random topography.
-The values of specific yield are based on values reported for mixed sediments (Revil2002; Gleeson et al.2014; El-husseiny2020).
+Models and data of the permeability of unconsolidated sediments (Gleeson et al., 2011; Luijendijk and Gleeson, 2015) and a hydrologically active layer of approximately 100 m (Gleeson et al., 2016; Jasechko et al., 2017) suggest a variation of approximately 10−7 to 10−1 m2 s−1.
+Here, a smaller range of values is evaluated (10−4 to 10−1 m) because, for the relatively low-relief landscape that was studied, lower values of transmissivity result in drainage densities that are fully controlled by the initial random topography.
+The values of specific yield are based on values reported for mixed sediments (Revil, 2002; Gleeson et al., 2014; El-husseiny, 2020).
 The minimum and maximum values for the sediment transport coefficient were equal to the 0.05 and 0.95 quantiles of the calculated distribution of kf shown in Fig. 9.

 2.12 Additional model experiments